 The Abortion Pill

-The most common method of abortion prior to 9 weeks from your last period is a two-dose drug call Mifepristone, or RU-486, also known as the Abortion Pill.
-RU-486 blocks the hormone progesterone, which is needed to sustain the pregnancy.
-Mifepristone causes the lining of your uterus to shed so your pregnancy can no longer continue, and the second pill Misoprostol causes the uterus to contract and the embryo to pass.
+The most common method of abortion prior to 9 weeks from your last period is a two-dose regiment of Mifepristone, or RU-486, also known as the Abortion Pill, followed by Misoprostol (Cytotec).
+With the first pill, RU-486 blocks the hormone progesterone, which is needed to sustain the pregnancy, and causes the lining of your uterus to shed so your pregnancy can no longer continue, and the second pill causes the uterus to contract and the embryo to pass.

-It involves two to three trips to the doctor's office over a period of two weeks.
-In 4 to 5% of women, the pills do not work, requiring you to return for a surgical abortion.
+It generally involves two to three trips to the doctor's office over a period of two weeks.
+In 4 to 5% of women, the pills are not effective, requiring you to return for a surgical abortion.

 Plan B (The Morning After Pill / Emergency Contraception)

 Plan B is an emergency contraceptive, available over the counter and taken by mouth within 48 hours of unprotected sex.
-It is used to prevent pregnancy.
+It is used to prevent the continuation of a potential pregnancy.
 If you have taken Plan B and still suspect you may be pregnant, make an appointment with ZoeCare for a medically-accurate pregnancy test.
 Plan B does not protect you against STDs (sexually transmitted diseases).

 ZoeCare does not perform or refer for abortions.

-Call to schedule an pregnancy test/ultrasound appointment or to speak with a ZoeCare nurse if you have questions.
+call (406) 586-9444 to schedule a pregnancy test/ultrasound or to speak with a ZoeCare nurse if you have questions.